Best Pivot Campaign or Initiative

 Strategy - 20%

-What was the strategy for the campaign?
-How did this differ from the strategy of the original campaign before you were impacted by the crisis?
+How were the causes of the fundraising challenge identified and what were they?
+Describe the initiative and/or strategy that was implemented and how did this differ from the strategy of the original campaign?
 If you created a new campaign or initiative what was the strategy for creating it and making it successful?

 What insights were used to drive this change?
 Illustrate at least one way your campaign showed alignment to the FIA Code.

 Resourcing and Execution - 20%

 Tell us how the campaign was executed and how it differed from what was originally planned or traditionally undertaken.
 Were there any external resources drawn in to assist?

 Impact and Outcomes - 30%

 What changed due to this campaign pivot?
 What timeframe was this achieved in?
 How was this measured?
 What was the fundraising result due to the pivot?
 What lessons were learnt?
 How did it benefit the organisation overall?
 How do you plan to sustain the success from pivoting?

 The submitting organisation must be a 2022/23 Organisational Member of FIA and the submission must be approved by the CEO/Head of Fundraising or equivalent.
 If you are not a current member or are unsure of your membership status please call 1300 889 670.

 Campaigns must be conducted, or partially conducted, during the last 18 months: 1 March 2021 to 31 August 2022, unless otherwise specified.